BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Results

 \section{Results}

-To evaluate the classification performance of our proposed BioAutoML-NAS framework, we performed comprehensive experiments on the BIOSCAN-5M data set and evaluated it on the Insects-1M dataset for accurate insect classification.
-In the following, we present the results of our proposed model, along with comparisons to SOTA models and findings reported in the existing literature.
+To evaluate the classification performance of the proposed BioAutoML-NAS framework, we conduct comprehensive experiments on the BIOSCAN-5M dataset and additionally evaluate generalization on the Insects-1M dataset.
+We present the results of our model and compare them with SOTA methods and existing literature.